GlobalAICommunity/Workshop-MLNet/docs/loading-data/README.md

 The `Area` field is the label column, while the `Title` and `Description` columns are the features used by our model to make a prediction.

+Create a new folder `Data` in the solution folder.
+Then, download the dataset.

 [Download the dataset](https://github.com/wmeints/mlnet-tutorial/raw/master/data/corefx-issues-train.tsv)

 After downloading the dataset, place it in the `Data` folder within the solution